 Fondue House Luzern was our favorite meal in this city!
 The server made us feel incredibly special and the fondue was divine.
 If you’ve never experienced fondue before, this is the place to do it.

 Get to bed a little earlier because you have an early start for Day 3!

 Lion of Lucerne

-Start your morning off visiting another popular tourist stop.
-I suggest arriving around 8:00am.
+You can’t miss this monument during your three days in Lucerne.
+While I sometimes stray away from tourist spots, there’s also a reason they become popular.
+I suggest arriving at the Lion of Lucerne around 8:00am.
 We had over 20 minutes where we were the only ones at the Lion Monument.

 This giant dying lion is carved into the side of sandstone rock.
 It was created in dedication for the Swiss Guards who lost their lives during the French Revolution.
 It’s very moving and the area is serene, making it feel even more heartfelt.
 Lucerne has owned the monument since the late 1800’s, and it’s free to the public.
 It’s easy an easy walk from the Art Deco Hotel Montana with several shops and restaurants right by it.

 Mt.
 Pilatus Day Trip